glslify/rollup-plugin-glslify/README.md

     // `compress` option also accepts a function with its first argument
     // being the string containing the glsified shader code.
-    // The function is expected to return a string - the compressed shader }
+    // The function is expected to return a string (or object) - the compressed shader }
 ```